livin/kafkachat/README.md

 [![asciicast](https://asciinema.org/a/624566.svg)](https://asciinema.org/a/624566)

 ### Business case
 1. Learning to play with kafka.
+Just `~400` LOC in initial version.
 2. Want to bring multiuser chat without any subscription or third-party application?

 ### Requirements